inv-ramees/testReadme/README.md

     checkout develop

-Open the project with jsto_root folder in the IntelliJ IDEA Editor
+Open the project with jsto_root folder in the IDEA Editor (IntelliJ)

 #### Project Folder Structure